ShahidaBegumSheik/FastAPI_DoctorsPatientsAPIs/README.md

 Objective:

-To build a FastAPI (Python) application to manage Doctors and Patients with validations and GET and POST operations.
+To build a FastAPI (Python) application to manage Doctors and Patients data with validations and GET and POST operations.

 Steps for running this application in Windows